Aleksey-Mikh/CLI_util_RSS_reader/Aleksey_Mikhalkevich/cool_project/data_storage/README.md

 The news is stored in a JSON file format in the form - `%Y-%m-%d_source_name.json`.
 In the source name, all symbols that are not letters or numbers are replaced to `_`.

+##storage_manager.py
+The module contains Managers for work with storage.

+##working_with_storage.py
+The module contains an interface for working with Storage.